 Men, Mines And Animals In South Africa by Lord Randolph Churchill (1892) is an account of his tour of the gold and diamond fields of South Africa while enjoying considerable sport on his journey.
 Free eBook

-James L Clark (1883 - 1969) was a distinguished explorer and scientist of the American Museum of Natural History in New York.
-For many years he was with Carl Akeley in Africa.
+James Lippitt Clark (1883 - 1969) was a distinguished explorer and scientist of the American Museum of Natural History in New York.
+When he found out his friend Arthur Radclyffe Dugmore, was about to sail for Africa to photograph big game in advance of Theodore Roosevelt’s presidential safari, Clark proposed going with him as his gun-bearing bodyguard.
+Clark later admitted that he had never fired a rifle in his life and "couldn’t hit a tomato can at three feet."
+After the Dugmore safari, Clark joined Carl Akeley on the Roosevelt safari to assist with the trophy skinning.
 He was an expert taxidermist and sculptor and made some distinguished studies of wild animals.

 Good Hunting: Fifty Years Of Collecting And Preparing Habitat Groups For The American Museum by James L Clark (1966) is his autobiography of his experiences collecting and preparing specimens for the museum.
 He collected animals in Africa and Asia including elephant, Marco Polo sheep and lion.